-Silvercell Survival Bracelet Watch For preppers who are on a tight budget, this Silvercell Survival Bracelet is a bargain at just $7.
+Silvercell Survival Bracelet Watch For preppers who are on a tight budget, this Silvercell Survival Bracelet is a bargain.
 It comes with a compass and flint buckle, and whistle as well as a paracord band.
 It’s water resistant but not water proof but the overall functionality is great.

 Fanmis Digital Military Watch This military style multifunction watch is a treasure for any prepper hunting for bargains.
 It’s imported, shock and water resistant to 30 meters.
 The soft resin strap is done in military green and it comes with auto date, hourly chime, alarm, dual time, LED display, stopwatch, and 12 or 24-hour time display.
 Does not have altimeter, barometer, and other environmental features.

 Palada Men’s T7005G this little beauty has a band made of soft TPU for wearing comfort.
 It’s waterproof to 50 meters as long as you don’t push the action button underwater.
 Large digital readout is easier to read time at a glance.
 It doesn’t have all the bells and whistles, there is no barometer altimeter, the bevel on the compass doesn’t move.
 It’s comparable in appearance to the more expensive Suunto Core.